1deter/auto-splitters/The Forest/README.md

 ### Variable Viewer (Inventory item tracker | Speedometer | Found passengers counter | Load counter)
 To use these features, add the **ASL Var Viewer** component to your layout.
    - In the Layout Editor, click **(+)** -> **Information** -> **ASL Var Viewer**.
-   - *If you do not see "ASL Var Viewer", you did not copy the `Components\` folder correctly in Step 2 of the installation guide, or you did not restart your LiveSplit after installation*
+   - *If you do not see "ASL Var Viewer", you did not copy the `Components\` folder correctly in Step 2 of the installation guide, or you did not restart your LiveSplit after installation*.

 | Feature | Description | Setup Path |
 | :--- | :--- | :--- |